Enegnei/AppleVsFBI/AppleVsFBI.md

 > [Thus, in the sense that the word is being used in the media, the ‘backdoor’ already exists.
 The ‘key to all locks’ is Apple’s private signing key](https://medium.com/@liamkirsh/your-iphone-already-has-a-backdoor-33f43cceefdb#.p32cuvp5t). --*Liam Kirsh* [@choicefresh](https://twitter.com/choicefresh)

+**Firefox** founder [Blake Ross](https://twitter.com/blakeross) offered a very well-written & humorous take on [how security holes fail us, in both our digital & non-digital lives](https://medium.com/@blakeross/mr-fart-s-favorite-colors-3177a406c775#.wg0g6fcpu), and says this debate is about whether "a private company [should] be allowed to sell unbreakable security."

+> To be clear: Contrary to a lot of shoddy reporting, and some rather “generous” language from Apple, this is not the world we’re living in yet.
+The fact that Apple can break into your phone demonstrates that we’re still firmly in “Coke recipe” territory.

 [Leif Ryge](https://twitter.com/wiretapped) from **Ars Technica** explains why [being a single point of failure is the bigger issue *industry-wide*](https://web.archive.org/web/20160227165908/http://arstechnica.com/security/2016/02/most-software-already-has-a-golden-key-backdoor-its-called-auto-update/):

 > How did we get here?
 How did so many well-meaning people build so many fragile systems with so many obvious single points of failure?